-In 2008, PT SSS received a letter from the National Land Authority (BPN-Badan Pertanahan Nasional) that the process for application of HGU of \pm 13,000 ha was postponed as a result of the forest land release (Izin Pelepasan Kawasan Hutan) issued by the Ministry of Forestry (Reference Letter No.800.540.42 dated September 2008) due to the discrepancy between RTRWP 2003 and TGHK (Tata Guna Hutan Kesepakatan) 1982, which is prevalent in Kalimantan Tengah.
+In 2008, PT SSS received a letter from the National Land Authority (BPN-Badan Pertanahan Nasional) that the process for application of HGU of \pm 13,000 ha was postponed as a result of the forest land release (Izin Pelepasan Kawasan Hutan) issued by the Ministry of Forestry (Reference Letter No.800.540.42 dated September 2008) due to the discrepancy between RTRWP 2003 and TGHK (Tata Guna Hutan Kesepakatan) 1982, which is a prevalent issue in Kalimantan Tengah.
 As per TGHK 1982, PT SSS's land was partially in the forest zone area.

 PT SSS accordingly submitted an application for land release (Izin Pelepasan) since 5 June 2009 based on PP no 10 year of 2010.
-Unfortunately the process in securing the required land release documents were held back due to ongoing uncertainties by the Local and Central Government on whether to follow RTRWP 2003 or TGHK 1982 and also the fact that there was No Bupati of Kalimantan Barat District untill the end of 2011, hence bringing all decisions to a standstill.
+Unfortunately, the process in securing the required land release document was held back due to ongoing uncertainties by the Local and Central Government on whether to follow RTRWP 2003 or TGHK 1982 and also the fact that there was No Bupati of Central Kalimantan District until the end of 2011, hence bringing all decisions to a standstill.

 With the appointment of the new Bupati towards end 2011, the process of PT SSS's land release was completed and submitted to the Forestry Ministry.
 However in April 2012, PT SSS received a letter from the Ministry of Forestry stating the application for forest release would be postponed until the "harmonization process" of the zoning map based on RTRWP 2003 with the new forestry map of 2011 (changing TGHK 1982 map) had been completed pending the amendment of the "Peraturan Pemerintah No.10, 2010" concerning converting the forest zone use and functions according to the Director of General Planology, Forestry Ministry No.S.431/V11-KLH/2012, dated 19th April 2012.
 On 6th July 2012, the President of The Republic of Indonesia issued the amendment of the Peraturan Pemerintah No.10 year 2010, namely Peraturan Pemerintah No.60 year 2012.
-From the flow chart of PP No 60 of 2012, any company affected by the "harmonization process has to go back to the drawing board and initiate the forest release application according to the new regulation.
+From the flow chart of PP No 60 of 2012, any company affected by the "harmonization process" had to go back to the drawing board and initiate the forest release application according to the new regulation.

 In this respect, PT SSS has successfully obtained the Pelepasan Decree from the Investment Coordinating Board on behalf of the Environment and Forestry Minister for 5,122.73 ha on 20 March 2015.
 For this 5,122.73 ha, HGU application shall be able to proceed to BPN.
-However, the 4,717.03 ha of HP area are still in the process of Land Swap under the PP no 60 year 2012.
+In addition to the above hectarage, a total of 4,717.03 ha of HP area is still in the process of Land Swap under the PP no 60 year 2012.

-Meanwhile, PT SSS's application for land release of 1,769.61 ha of land in the forest zone from its original HGU area of 2,508.47 was not supported by the Land Office, as the Land Office is of the opinion that once HGU is approved (as under KPP/KPPL in RTRWP 2003) there is no necessity to apply for land release, very much contrary to the Ministry of Forestry's stand.
+Meanwhile, PT SSS's application for land release (Pelepasan) of 1,769.61 ha of land in the forest zone from its original HGU area of 2,508.47 was not supported by the Land Office, as the Land Office is of the opinion that once HGU is approved (under KPP/KPPL in RTRWP 2003) there is no necessity to apply for land release, very much contrary to the Ministry of Forestry's stand.
 PT SSS had envisaged to certify this 2,508.47 ha of HGU area in its Lada Estate in Q4 of 2016 as per its time bound plan.
-However due to the difference in opinions between the Land Office and the Ministry of Forestry, which of late has surfaced, PT SSS has to postpone its time bound plan.
+However due to the difference in opinion between the Land Office (currently called Ministry of Agrarian Affairs and Spatial Planning/National Land Agency) and the Forestry Department (currently called Ministry of Environment and Justice Department), which of late has surfaced, PT SSS had no other option but to postpone its time bound plan to 2025 (may differ subject to the issuance of HGU by the national authorities).